 Seattle University will soon welcome colleagues from around the world to the Pacific Northwest for the 2018 Study of the US Institute on Contemporary American Literature.
-This year's participants come from Algeria, Brazil, Cameroon, Chile, Cote d'Ivoire, India, Indonesia, Israel, Mongolia, Nepal, Pakistan, People’s Republic of China, Slovak Republic, Suriname, Togo, Tunisia, Turkey, and Ukraine.
+This year's participants come from Algeria, Brazil, Cameroon, Chile, Cote d'Ivoire, India, Indonesia, Israel, Mongolia, Nepal, Pakistan, Slovak Republic, Suriname, Thailand, Togo, Tunisia, Turkey, and Ukraine.

 The academic program will feature a number of overlapping themes:

 On the study tour, SUSI participants will visit San Francisco/Berkeley, Los Angeles, and Washington, D.C.
 In these major centers of literary and artistic production, we will visit sites of historical and cultural interest that are important for understanding the work of writers, artists, and thinkers from the mid-twentieth century to the present.

 The Study of the U.S. Institute for Scholars on Contemporary American Literature is sponsored by the Bureau of Educational and Cultural Affairs at the Department of State with funding provided by the U.S. government and supported in its implementation by Seattle University.